Tdrydale/show-drydale/README.md

 ---

-## Places that I could visit ranked by difficulty to get there.
+### Places that I could visit ranked by difficulty to get there, Followed by best side dishes for my favorite entree.

 1. Northwest Campus
 2. Work
 3. Grandparents House

+* Bacon
+* Eggs
+* Hashbrowns